lcortess/simple-parse-smtp-adapter/README.md

 			host: 'your.smtp.host',
 			isSSL: true, //True or false if you are using ssl
 			port: 465, //SSL port or another port
+			name: 'your domain name', //  optional, used for identifying to the server
 			//Somtimes the user email is not in the 'email' field, the email is search first in
 			//email field, then in username field, if you have the user email in another field
 			//You can specify here